 17.9 Resources Not Used to Serve Total Retail Load

-«Customer Name» shall list in section 6 of Exhibit A all Generating Resources and Contract Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 1 megawatt of nameplate capability.
+«Customer Name» shall list in section 6 of Exhibit A all Generating Resources «Customer Name» owns that are: (1) not Specified Resources listed in section 2 of Exhibit A, and (2) greater than 1 megawatt of nameplate capability.
 At BPA’s request «Customer Name» shall provide BPA with additional data if needed to verify the information listed in section 6 of Exhibit A.

 END BLOCK and SLICE/BLOCK templates.